gsinclair/gsinclair.github.com/col.markdown

 ### Future plans

 Hopefully nothing in the code will need to change.
-Bug fixes will be released as version 1.0.1, 1.0.2 etc.  If any requests are made for enhanced functionality, they will be 1.1.0, 1.2.0 etc.
+Bug fixes will be released as version 1.0.1, 1.0.2 etc.  If any extra functionality is needed, it will be in 1.1.0, 1.2.0 etc.

 One possible area of enhancement is to provide a way of disabling colored output when outputing to a pipe.
+(I believe Term::ANSIColor may already do that.)
+(Sometimes, however, colored output in a pipe is desirable, viz. git.)